The author enjoys writing about the intersection of gender and fashion, including gender-neutral attire and cross-dressing.

 Seismic changes are going on in retail and fashion.
 Male fashion students are experimenting with women’s clothes like never before (this was told to me by a London female fashion student).
 In some circles, it is so normal that it doesn’t need explanations or expositions.
 Many do these experiments in private, and there are more of them than is commonly assumed.

 In some places, it’s becoming a new normal.
 Most men cross-dress in the same sense that women do more openly.
 The problem is data is limited.
-There has also been an unfortunate tendency for some of these men to appropriate femininity and make claims about actually being women or non-binary.
+There has also been an unfortunate tendency for some of these men to appropriate femininity.
 We should question these tendencies while allowing for individual self-expression.
 Many men cross-dress, happy in their male identity, including many full cross-dressers who enjoy passing as women.

 Older men who have had repressed desires to try women’s items for most of their lives are finally realising that they may now be allowed to launch a few experiments here and there.
 Fashion is not necessarily levelling off or becoming symmetrical between the sexes, but there are new trends afoot and reasons for this.
 It may be a minority trend, but who needs to join the herd?